robertmand/FAIR-DaSH/_episodes/ep3.md

 #### **The data and metadata for an RNAseq dataset:**
 ![The data and metadata for an RNAseq dataset](../fig/Rna1.jpg)

+This is a practical lesson where you will see how the following RNAseq is FAIRified [RNAseq](https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-8316)
+We will start by identifying the main points followed by exercise to show you how these principles are applied to the data

 **Finding and Accessing an RNAseq dataset**
+These principles must be followed in order for your data to be findable and accessible:
 - (F1) (Meta)data are assigned a globally unique and persistent identifier.
 - (F4) (Meta)data are registered or indexed in a searchable resource.
 - (A1) (Meta)data are retrievable by their identifier using a standardised